sinergy/ykquiz/README.md

 ```

 ### Q5.
 How will you pass data to sub-activities?
 Please give a example code for this.
 For simple data, I would pass data simply by appending them to the instance of `Intent` directly.
-Simple means we only have few number of data to pass and the type of data is supported by the `putExtra` method of `Intent`.for example:
+Simple means we only have a few number of data to pass and the type of data is supported by the `putExtra` method of `Intent`.for example:

 ```java
 public static final String KEY_ID = "custom_id";